 For those who consider WFH to be a more productive experience, a huge aspect of that is the increased autonomy.
 As someone who is not special whatsoever for hating the feeling of being micromanaged, I’ve grown to view working remotely as an opportunity to prove to my bosses that I don’t need to be under a microscope to hit personal targets and be a team player.

 As a leader, you’ve got to be aware of how comfortable people have gotten to finding their own systems of working and communicating—and how irritating it would be to suddenly have someone always popping by their desk to “help.”

 Integrate Slack with your ClickUp to send any pressing reminders, or use assigned comments as a way to check in on specific tasks.
 Another way to keep the micromanagement at a minimum is to make sure your weekly 1-on-1 meetings discuss how communication is going and any areas to improve upon.

 2. Invest in external team bonding

 According to a Google study, 2020 has seen a 9% increase in Google search interest related to “team-building.”
-This statistic is no doubt inspired by the challenges teams faced while working from home, struggling to feel connected as people.
+This statistic is no doubt inspired by the challenges virtual teams faced while working from home, struggling to feel connected as people.